jphaugla/awsDB2ToAuroraPostgres/README.md

 ## Instructions

 ***IMPORTANT NOTE**: Creating this demo application in your AWS account will create and consume AWS resources, which **will cost money**.
-Costing information is available at [AWS Transcribe Pricing](https://aws.amazon.com/transcribe/pricing/?nc=sn&loc=3)
+Costing information is available at [AWS DMS Pricing](https://aws.amazon.com/dms/pricing/)   The template will cost money for the other resources as well.

+**ADDITIONAL NOTE**: Latest IBM DB2 version supported as of January 2021 is 11.1 with all Fix Packs.
+I worked through the entire process using IBM DB2 v11.5 and everything works until the very last step to move the data with DMS.
+This step fails to find the DB2 tables and no data is moved.
+DB2 11.5 is not supported by DMS and there is not an ETA for that support.
+Free trial downloads of earlier DB2 version are not available.
+I successfully used DB2 11.1 FixPack 5 for this exercise.
+I am unclear on usage limitation with this downloadable content so use this at your own discression.

 &nbsp;